carlos-a-g-h/tgbot-status-loop/README.md

 - SESSION ( Telethon string session, use any script you want )

 - CHAT_ID ( Optional.
-Chat were the initial message will be sent, i f not specified, the message will be sent to your saved messages )
+Chat were the initial message will be sent, if it's not specified, the message will be sent to your saved messages )

 - TARGETS ( Space separated list of bot usernames )